top of page

 Nosi of Borehamwood Kollel

-The Dayan has been awarded the Order of Merit of the Federal Republic of Germany in recognition of his contribution to the German Jewish community.
-He is also one of the biggest halachic authorities in Europe with expertise in cutting edge medical and business law.
+The Dayan was awarded the Order of Merit of the Federal Republic of Germany in recognition of his contribution to the German Jewish community.
+He was also one of the biggest halachic authorities in Europe with expertise in cutting edge medical and business law.

 The Dayan had the vision which has developed into the Borehamwood Kollel.